Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Our Algorithm

-\paragraph{Check for Edge Mergings (\AlgEdgeMerge).} In a new pass, for each \emph{unmatched} edge $e = \{u, v\}$ in the stream, we check whether the structure containing $u$ and the structure containing $v$, if such structures exist, can merge over $e$.
-If it is possible, we merge the two corresponding free nodes and remove their structures, as described next.
-The goal of this operation is to ensure that our algorithm detects a merge even if the corresponding structures did not extend, which we use to show some arguments in \cref{lemma: augment} and prove that \cref{obs: opposing arcs} holds.
+In a new pass, for each edge $e = \{u, v\}$ in the stream, the algorithm checks whether the structure containing $u$ and the structure containing $v$, if such structures exist, can augment over $e$.
+If it is possible, via \AlgMerge the algorithm augments the two corresponding free nodes and removes their structures, as described in \cref{operation:merging}.
+Note that if an augmentation exists, then due to \cref{definition:structure}-\ref{prop:unmatched-arcs} the edge $e$ is \emph{unmatched}.
+The goal of this operation is to ensure that our algorithm detects an augmentation even if the corresponding structures did not extend, which we use to show some arguments in \cref{lemma: augment} and prove that \cref{obs: opposing arcs} holds.

-\paragraph{Merging.} Let $S_\alpha$ and $S_\beta$ be two structures for which our algorithm detected an augmenting path $P_A$ between $\alpha$ and $\beta$.
-In our case, this alternating path will always be fully consisted of vertices in $S_\alpha$ and $S_\beta$.
-Then, we perform the augmentation along $P_A$ and remove \emph{all} vertices from $S_{\alpha}$ and from $S_{\beta}$.
-These vertices remain removed until the end of this phase and our algorithm adds them only when it starts the next phase.